sje30/rrs/rrs_primer.md

 lucky, your funders may readily pay the article processing charge (APC).
 Or you may have chosen a diamond OA venue where there is no APC.
-But what about if you have chosen to publish in a 'hybrid' venue and you would like to make your article open access.
+But what about if you have chosen to publish in a 'hybrid' venue and you would like to make your article open access with no recourse to funds for paying the APC?

 What you might wish to do is to share the version of the manuscript that the journal has been accepted, the so-called "author-accepted